This documentation website doesn’t support Internet Explorer. Please visit our old documentation to find what you’re looking for.

 Table of contents

 Location of the log file

-By default, the Passenger log file is the global (not the per-vhost) Apache error log file.
-This is typically located in
+By default, the Passenger log file is the global Nginx error log file.
+This is one specified by the

 Application output logging